-Those who know me, know that I can’t focus on a damn thing if my home isn’t tidy to the standards of a boutique hotel.
-In actual fact, that’s the feeling I like to evoke around here.
-Minus the room service (although it would be a nice touch).
+Those who know, know that I can’t focus on a damn thing if my home isn’t tidy to the standards of the latest House & Home spread.
+It’s something I like to do for myself as a form of therapy, because a clean space helps preserve my sanity and comfort.

-But beyond the fact that it doesn’t look or feel good, hoarding loads of useless shit is not good for anyone’s soul.
+Beyond the fact that clutter doesn’t look or feel good, hoarding loads of useless shit is not good for anyone’s soul.
 Especially not your kids’.

 One of my biggest pet peeves is the sheer amount of toys and clothes my son receives every time friends and family come over.
 (This is excluding birthdays and holidays… although, can someone please tell me when Easter became the new Christmas?)

 In the beginning, I thought this was something temporary – that it would pass after his infant novelty wore off, but alas, here we are… three years later and the guys still gets a firetruck for showing up.

 I’m not trying to be an evil mother who sucks out all the childhood happiness here, so let me break down why it irks me.

 First – HE DOESN’T NEED IT.
 In every sense of the statement.

 Why?
 Because he has thirteen variations of that shit, and he’s got the attention span of a small rodent.
 He will play with a new toy for exactly THREE days (at most) and then it is forgotten, disregarded, and probably dying a slow death under a pile of snow in the backyard.